dji-sdk/Mobile-SDK-Doc/source/cn/introduction/ui_library_introduction.md

 The UILibrary includes:

-* A library/framework that can be imported into an Android or iOS app that give access to the DJI UI Elements
+* a library/framework that can be imported into an Android or iOS app that give access to the DJI UI Elements
-* Sample code and tutorials
+* sample code and tutorials
-* This developer guide and API documentation
+* this developer guide and API documentation

 This introduction will describe what functionality the UILibrary provides, and the basic concepts of it.